 The Pre-Optometry program is a one of HBU’s Health Professions Programs.
 It is designed to help prepare you to apply to optometry schools.
 The state of Texas has two optometry schools: The University of Houston and University of the Incarnate Word.
-Each optometry school has their own set of pre-requisite courses and students can fulfill these prerequisites at HBU in our pre-optometry program.
+Each optometry school has its own set of prerequisite courses, and students can fulfill these prerequisites at HBU in our pre-optometry program.
 The following courses are often required by optometry schools.
 Students must check with schools for exact requirements.

 - General Biology (BIOL 2454, 2455, 3301)

 - Advanced Human Anatomy & General Physiology (BIOL 3454, 3456)

 - General Chemistry (CHEM 2415, 2416)

 Please be aware that pre-optometry is not a major.
 You should select a major based on your area of interest, but science majors are recommended in order to satisfy many of the prerequisite courses while you pursue your HBU degree.
 Biochemistry-Molecular Biology, Biology or Chemistry majors are especially compatible with the above designated courses and are recommended by the Health Professions Office.
 Additional elective courses, beyond those needed for graduation, may be necessary to complete all the pre-optometry prerequisites so that students are ready to apply to optometry schools.

 Dr. Taiya Fabre is the Health Professions Program Faculty Liaison.
 She is available for advising and questions on selecting majors, extracurricular activities, leadership experience, community service and clinical experience by e-mail or by making an appointment.